The top priorities for the 2025 season

 On the hitting side, this team needs more power, and has take more walks.
 Yes, part of the issue is getting better players too.
 This is not a one-size fits all approach.
 Part of it is teaching these young players to have the proper approach against a particular pitcher but also in general as to how they need to approach their at-bats.
 The days of thinking you are getting a fastball down the middle in a 2-0 count is so 1990’s.
 Too many lost opportunities.
 Again, we know part of the issue is the quality of the players, and some of it is the message from those who are supposed to be teaching these students.

-The Nationals ended up 6th worse in OPS (.684) and in runs scored at just 4.07 runs per game.
+The Nationals ended up 6th worst in OPS (.684) and in runs scored at just 4.07 runs per game.
 That won’t work.
 The 10th best team in runs scored, the Twins, scored 4.58 runs per game.
 Just over a 1/2 run per game is about 3-runs per week on average.

 Priority #3: Improve the defense.
 If not for Jacob Young in centerfield, this would be the worst defense in all of baseball.
 CJ Abrams ended up as the worst fielder in the OAA stats at -18.0 with a -13 runs given up.
 Abrams got much worse from last year, and not good to see him move in the wrong direction.
 The Nats were the 5th worst defensive team.